coveord/coveo-test-search/README.md

 Browse to this page on the Netlify console (requires log-in): https://app.netlify.com/sites/coveo-test-search/settings/env

-Set a specific version here as a string, such as '2.10107.0', or a tag, such as 'latest'
+Set a specific version here as a string, such as '2.10107.0', or a tag, such as 'latest'.

+Remember to set it back to an empty value or 'beta' when you're done testing the version.

 ### Forcing a specific version locally on Mac/Linux